microsoft/vscode-docs/docs/python/debugging.md

 See [Debugging specific app types](#debugging-specific-app-types) for details on all of these configurations.

-While debugging, the Status Bar shows the current configuration on the lower left, with the current debugging interpreter to the right.
-Selecting the configuration brings up the list from which you can choose a different configuration:
+During debugging, the Status Bar shows the current configuration on the lower left; to its right is the current debugging interpreter.
+Selecting the configuration brings up a list from which you can choose a different configuration:

 ![Debugging Status Bar](images/debugging/debug-status-bar.png)

 By default, the debugger uses the same `python.pythonPath` workspace setting as for other features of VS Code.
 To use a different interpreter for debugging specifically, set the value for `pythonPath` in the applicable debugger configuration.
-Alternately, select the named interpreter on the Status Bar to select a different one.
+Alternatively, click on the name of the interpreter in the Status Bar to select a different one.

 ## Set configuration options